CT Angiography (CTA)

 Following the exam, the intravenous catheter will be removed.
 A bandage will be placed over the needle puncture site.

 The entire CT angiography exam may be completed within a few seconds.
-Your actual time in the scanner room will be longer as the technologist will have to position you on the table, check or place an IV line, do preliminary imaging to verify the beginning and end points of the exam, and set up the scanner and contrast injection settings based on the part of the body being imaged.
+Your actual time in the scanner room will be longer as the technologist will have to appropriately position you on the table, check or place an IV line, do preliminary imaging to verify the beginning and end points of the exam, and set up the scanner and contrast injection pump settings based on the part of the body being imaged.

 CT angiography may be performed in children.
 Since children are more sensitive to radiation than adults, the scan is usually performed with an appropriate amount of radiation delivered for the size of the child.
 For children and adults of reproductive age, radiation protective shields are used for protection to reproductive parts.
 Depending upon the body part being examined, thyroid gland radiation protective shields may also be used.